 Diagnosis and Management

 Accurate diagnosis of SLE requires detailed investigation of every symptom with lab and imaging evaluation, as well appropriate referrals to additional subspecialists.
 Careful assessment of the potential disease manifestations and weighing the elements of the treatment approaches are essential to providing effective care to patients with SLE.
 Generally this is overseen by the rheumatologist, but frequently involves the expert input from Penn's team of nephrologists, pulmonologists, dermatologists and other specialists.

 The physicians of The Lupus Program at Penn Medicine have developed a multidisciplinary approach to achieve this concept of comprehensive care.
 At the center of the program is a collaborative outpatient practice shared by the divisions of renal-electrolyte and hypertension and rheumatology.
 As a result, lupus patients with renal disease can schedule office visits with both their nephrologist and rheumatologist on the same day.

 In addition to the close cooperation of Penn nephrologists and rheumatologists, the ability of the lupus program to address the needs for multidisciplinary care rests with an extensive network of providers, including:

 Penn's Lupus Program is actively developing bridges to basic and translational research and participating in clinical therapeutic trials.
-Based at the Ruth and Raymond Perelman Center for Advanced Medicine, the lupus program is directed by Lawrence Holzman, MD, chief, Penn Renal-Electrolyte and Hypertension and Steffan Schulz, MD, Penn Rheumatology.
+Based at the Ruth and Raymond Perelman Center for Advanced Medicine, the lupus program is directed by Lawrence B. Holzman, MD, Chief, Penn Renal-Electrolyte and Hypertension and Steffan W. Schulz, MD, Penn Rheumatology.